RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. To start the Visual Studio IDE:

-    **On Windows 10**: From your Windows desktop, click **Start \> Visual Studio 2022**.
+    **On Windows 10**:
+    From your Windows desktop, click **Start \> Visual Studio 2022**.

-    **On Windows 11**: Click **Start** in the Task Bar.
+    **On Windows 11**:
+    Click **Start** in the Task Bar.
 Use the search field in the Start menu to find and start **Visual Studio 2022**.

     If this is the first time you start Visual Studio on your system, you are prompted to specify default environment settings.
 Set **Development Settings** to **General**.

-2. You then see the Visual Studio start screen - click **Continue without code**:
+2. You then see the Visual Studio start screen.
+Click **Continue without code**:

 The windows you see open in Visual Studio and their layout depend on whether you have used the IDE before and on the edition of Visual Studio that you have installed.
 You can move, resize and minimize windows which is why they might not look exactly as described here.

 You can see:

--   The **Solution Explorer** window which gives a direct view of what is on disk for your solutions.
+-   The **Solution Explorer** window that gives a direct view of what is on disk for your solutions.

     A solution is a holding place for projects that relate to the solution.
 For example, the solution you are going to work with contains two projects - a batch project and an online project.

 -   Bottom right is a **Properties** window which shows the properties of the currently selected item in the Solution Explorer when you have a project loaded in it.
 You can open the window from **View \> Properties**.
--   **Output** window - displays the results of tasks and from compiling your applications.
+-   **Output** window that displays the results of tasks and from compiling your applications.
--   **Error List** window - displays details about any errors that might be present in the code.
+-   **Error List** window that displays details about any errors that might be present in the code.
--   Project Details window which gives a logical view of your COBOL application.
+-   **Project Details** window that gives a logical view of your COBOL application.
 -   The main activity window at the top the IDE, the Editor, is where you edit or debug the sources.
 This window is currently empty.
--   Apart from the menus, there are a number of UI controls in the toolbar which vary depending on what you are doing with the IDE.
+-   Apart from the menus, there are a number of UI controls on the toolbar that vary depending on what you are doing with the IDE.

 3. Experiment with resizing, minimizing and restoring the windows.